Free Auto Insurance Comparison

 - Four or fives stars from the National Highway Traffic Safety Administration.

+The car your teen drives affects their rates.
 The IIHS has compiled a list of suggested cars — predominantly used — based on make, model, and the institute’s recommended safety ratings.
 The cars range from $3,700 to just under $20,000, according to Kelly Blue Book.
-We’ve listed some of IIHS’ top recommendations below, categorized by size (click here to read the complete list):
+We’ve listed some of IIHS’ top recommendations below, categorized by size:

 - Volkswagen Passat, sedan or wagon, 2009-12